VHL pancreatic tumors under the microscope: new scan tested

 Summary

 This study follows people with von Hippel-Lindau (VHL) disease who have pancreatic tumors or cysts.
-The goal is to understand how these growths change over time and to see if a special PET scan (68-Gallium DOTATATE) can find tumors better than standard scans.
-About 740 participants aged 12 and older will have regular check-ups, blood tests, and imaging for life.
+The goal is to learn how these growths change over time and to see if a special type of scan (68-Gallium DOTATATE PET/CT) can find them better.
+Participants will have regular check-ups and imaging tests, but no treatment is given.
+The study aims to improve future care for VHL patients.

 Get updates